 PoCo Heritage’s Commitment

 Museums and similar institutions have deeps roots in destructive colonialism that territorial acknowledgements alone will certainly not undo.
-We at PoCo Heritage are committed to working to undo some of this harm through partnership with Kwikwetlem First Nation and other Indigenous groups to elevate their voices.
+We at PoCo Heritage are committed to working to right these wrongs where possible through partnership with Kwikwetlem First Nation and other Indigenous groups to elevate their voices.
 We have worked in partnership with Kwikwetlem First Nation and the City of Port Coquitlam to produce a series of interpretive panels called Port Coquitlam’s Historical Continuum that invites you to explore the natural and cultural history of our community.
 You can view these panels, including several written by Kwikwetlem First Nation, along the PoCo Traboulay Trail by the Coquitlam River.